Trucks provide a solution to this problem, but they also have a limit to what they can carry.

 Step 2: Loading the First Kayak

 Once you have carried out all the preparation, it is time to load the kayak on the bed.
 In order to do so, you need to lower the tailgate.
-Bring the kayak near to the truck with the help of trolley or ask your friend to help.
+Bring the kayak near to the truck with the help of a trolley or ask your friend to help.
 Lift it from the front and pull it on the bed while keeping the hull side down.

-In case you have a sliding bed extender you can load it with keeping the extender open.
+In case you have a sliding bed extender you can load it by keeping the extender open.
 However, in this way, the kayak will overhang which is why you would have to make it extra secure.
-Moreover, you would have to hang red flags at the end of kayak to make sure you don’t pose threat to other drivers.
+Moreover, you would have to hang red flags at the end of the kayak to make sure you don’t pose threat to other drivers.

-You can carry the kayak with tailgate up if you do not want to overhang it.
-Angle the one end of kayak up in the air supporting with the back of the cabin.
+You can carry the kayak with a tailgate up if you do not want to overhang it.
+Angle the one end of kayak up in the air supporting the back of the cabin.
 It will decrease the risk of other drivers banging into your kayak.
 Moreover, it will create a lot of space for the second kayak.
 However, this technique is useful only if both kayaks are shorter than 10 feet.